datasnakes/OrthoEvolution/CONTRIBUTING.rst

 Thanks for your desire to contribute to this project.

-First, install the package in development mode and check out the dev-master branch

 Preparing your Fork
 ^^^^^^^^^^^^^^^^^^^
 1. Hit 'fork' on Github, creating e.g. ``yourname/Datasnakes-Scripts``.